MrXnneHang/MrXnneHang/README.md

 **Ciallo ～(∠・ω< )⌒★!**

 - [XnneHang's Blog](https://xnnehang.top/)
-- Intern at NevaMind-AI and interested in Long-Term Memory.
+- Interested in Long-Term Memory.
 - I like reading📚, writing✏️ and animes📺!
 - I love all interesting things and want to try to do it.
 - I want to bring waifus into real world.